ESSENTIALS OF DIAGNOSIS

 Tea tree oil (topical)

 The male breasts must be palpated carefully to distinguish firm true glandular gynecomastia from softer fatty pseudogynecomastia in which only adipose tissue is felt.
 The breasts are best examined both seated and supine.
 Using the thumb and forefinger as pincers, the subareolar tissue is compared to nearby adipose tissue.
 Fatty tissue is usually diffuse and nontender.
 True glandular enlargement beneath the areola may be tender.
 Pubertal gynecomastia is characterized by tender discoid enlargement of breast tissue 2–3 cm in diameter beneath the areola.
 The following characteristics are worrisome for malignancy: asymmetry; location not immediately below the areola; unusual firmness; or nipple retraction, bleeding, or discharge.
-The examination must also include an assessment of masculinization, examination of the testes ...
+The examination must also include an assessment of masculinization, examination of the testes for size ...